j0serobles/UCF_Data_Bootcamp_Homework_5/Instructions/README.md

-# UCF_Data_Bootcamp_Homework_5 - The Power of Plots
+# Matplotlib Homework - The Power of Plots
-UCF Data Analytics and Visualization Boot Camp Homework 5 : Matplotlib

 ## Background